 Growing up in the 70’s was a great time to be musically influenced by The Doors, The Who, The Rolling Stones, Led Zeppelin, Grand Funk Railroad, Grateful Dead, Humble Pie, Cream, and Credence; just to name a few.
-At the time, I had no idea that ‘Classic Rock’ would survive well in the turn of the Century…..and so many years later, it turns out one of my favorite past-times is to play rockn’roll in a live audience setting.
+At the time, I had no idea that ‘Classic Rock’ would survive well into the turn of the Century…..and so many years later, it turns out one of my favorite past-times is to play rockn’roll in a live audience setting.

 I owe a tremendous amount of gratitude to my long time

 musician friend John Callahan – who encouraged me to play in bands again, in

 1995.
 Back then, John hosted monthly jam

 sessions at his home in NJ.
 The core